-The first case reported on 2nd April 2020.
+The first case reported on 2nd April 2020

-- Malawi declared a State of National Disaster from 23rd March - Closure of all schools, colleges and universities from 23rd March 2020 until further communication - All flights into and out of Malawi suspended effective 1 April, until further notice. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
+Preventive Measures in Place Malawi declared a State of National Disaster from 23rd March Closure of all schools, colleges and universities from 23rd March 2020 until further communication.
+As from 12th July 2020 authorities increased screenings at the two international airports - Kamuzu International Airport (KIA) in Lilongwe and Chileka International Airport (CIA) in Blantyre - for all arriving passengers.
+As from 1 July 2020 wearing of masks in all offices and within public institutions made mandatory.
+Public gatherings restricted as well.
+All flights into and out of Malawi suspended effective 1 April, until further notice.
+Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
 Additionally, authorities have suspended the issuance of visas.
-Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis. - Recruitment of 2000 health workers to support the fight against COVID-19 - Mandatory 14 days quarantine for all travelers from COVID-19 affected countries - Opening of institutional isolation and treatment centers in the cities of Blantyre, Lilongwe and Mzuzu - Establishment of a relief fund through which well-wishers, companies can contribute to support the fight against COVID-19 - The President and all the ministers to take a 30% pay cut for three months in order to support the fight against COVID-19 - Formation of a Presidential task force on COVID-19

-- Reduction of fuel prices to lower the transport costs - Application of tax waivers on the importation of essential goods for Corona Virus management - Reserve Bank of Malawi to allow banks to offer a three-month moratorium on interest payments on loans to small- and medium-sized businesses - The country's Competition and Fair-Trading Commission to put in place strict monitoring of price controls and punish anyone found increasing prices - The government to increase loans under the Malawi Enterprise Development Fund that will help micro, small and medium scale businesses that have been seriously affected by COVID-19 - Tobacco markets to remain open and allowed to operate without disruption to protect small farmers and bolster foreign currency receipts. - Trucks carrying cargo allowed into and out of Malawi.

-Minister of Industry, Trade and Tourism P. O. Box 30366 LILONGWE 3 Malawi

-Tel: +265 999 969669; +265 1 770244, +265 1 780244, 780647

-Fax: +265 1 770680, +265 1 780680, 782183

-Email: minci@malawi.net; ken.ndala@gmail.com, kelphas.m@gmail.com
+Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis.
+Recruitment of 2000 health workers to support the fight against COVID-19 Mandatory 14 days quarantine for all travelers from COVID-19 affected countries Opening of institutional isolation and treatment centers in the cities of Blantyre, Lilongwe and Mzuzu Establishment of a relief fund through which well-wishers, companies can contribute to support the fight against COVID-19 The President and all the ministers to take a 30% pay cut for three months in order to support the fight against COVID-19 Formation of a Presidential Taskforce on COVID-19 Trade Facilitation / Business Support Reduction of fuel prices to lower the transport costs Application of tax waivers on the importation of essential goods for Corona Virus management Reserve Bank of Malawi to allow banks to offer a three-month moratorium on interest payments on loans to small- and medium-sized businesses The country's Competition and Fair-Trading Commission to put in place strict monitoring of price controls and punish anyone found increasing prices The government to increase loans under the Malawi Enterprise Development Fund that will help micro, small and medium scale businesses that have been seriously affected by COVID-19 Tobacco markets to remain open and allowed to operate without disruption to protect small farmers and bolster foreign currency receipts.
+Trucks carrying cargo allowed into and out of Malawi.
+Coordinating Ministry (National Contact Points) Minister of Industry, Trade and Tourism P. O. Box 30366 LILONGWE 3 Malawi Tel: +265 999 969669; +265 1 770244, +265 1 780244, 780647 Fax: +265 1 770680, +265 1 780680, 782183 Email: minci@malawi.net; ken.ndala@gmail.com, kelphas.m@gmail.com